tonyt73/Json-Library/README.md

 # Json Library
  A C++ Builder JSON object/file helper.

- This project allows you to easily manage Json files and there associated internal C++ objects.
+ This project allows you to easily manage Json files and their associated internal C++ objects.

 ## Writing